FAIR Local Search Guide

 Start with New Orleans and Louisiana routing

-New Orleans searches often combine location, historic-property access, collection context, estate deadlines, insurance documentation, museum language, and mixed art or antique categories.
-Use the city filter first, then widen to Louisiana if the local shortlist does not clearly match the object category or report purpose.
+New Orleans appraisal searches often combine historic-property access, collection context, estate deadlines, insurance documentation, museum language, and mixed art or antique categories.
+Use the city filter first, then widen to Louisiana if the local shortlist does not clearly match the category or report purpose.

 • Open the New Orleans directory filter when inspection, estate access, fragile handling, storage access, or local stakeholder timing matters.